-- A.16 Hull & East Yorkshire is home to around 20,300 businesses which accounts for around 11% of enterprises within Yorkshire and Humber.
-The business profile of the HEY LEP region is dominated by micro businesses (88% of all businesses locally), similar to the share in Yorkshire and Humber (89%) and nationally (90%).
-Hull & East Yorkshire also has a slightly larger share of small-sized businesses (10%) than the regional (9%) and national share (8%) whilst the proportion of medium-sized and large businesses in the immediate area reflect levels across Yorkshire and Humber and those seen nationally.
-This implies that the HEY LEP region has a smaller-than-average size of businesses which is more pronounced than in Yorkshire and Humber and national levels. - A.17 Within the local geography, notable deviations from national trends include a significantly larger proportion of small-sized businesses (13%) in the City of Kingston upon Hull, and lower shares of micro businesses (84%) than at the national level.
-The City of Kingston upon Hull also has a larger share of large businesses (0.7% vs 0.4% nationally). - A.18 Hull & East Yorkshire's larger proportion of Micro and Small businesses means that the area may be impacted by some of the impacts of COVID-19, as smaller businesses are associated with a higher risk of insolvency.
+- A.16 Hull & East Yorkshire is home to around 21,000 businesses which accounts for around 11% of enterprises within Yorkshire and Humber.
+The business profile of the HEY region is dominated by micro businesses (88% of all businesses locally), similar to the share in Yorkshire and Humber (88%) and nationally (90%).
+However, Hull & East Yorkshire has a slightly larger share of small-sized businesses (10%) than national share (9%). - A.17 Overall, the proportion of medium-sized and large businesses in the immediate area reflect levels across Yorkshire and Humber and those seen nationally.
+This implies that the HEY region has a smaller-than-average size of businesses which is more pronounced than in Yorkshire and Humber and national levels.

+- A.18 Within the local geography, notable deviations from national trends include a larger proportion of small-sized businesses in Kingston upon Hull (13% compared to 10% nationally), but a lower share of micro businesses (84% compared to 90% nationally).
+However, Kingston upon Hull has a marginally larger share of large businesses (0.7% vs 0.4% nationally). - A.19 Hull & East Yorkshire's larger proportion of Micro and Small businesses means that the area may be impacted by some of the impacts of COVID-19, as smaller businesses are associated with a higher risk of insolvency.